-The Red Cross offers one of the most well-established and trusted babysitting courses in North America, Australia, and the UK.
+The Red Cross offers one of the most well-established and trusted in-person babysitting courses in North America, Australia, and the UK.
 However, other organizations in your region may offer babysitting courses too.
 Just make sure to choose one that will supply you with a certificate when you complete the course.

 All babysitting courses should teach you: